 The South Australian Tourism Commission has launched COVID-19 Awareness Training for business owners and employees in the tourism sector.
 This FREE 30-minute online course aims to further support businesses in their effort to control the spread and build consumer confidence.
 REGISTER HERE >

-IN CONVERSATION SESSIONS
+IN CONVERSATION SERIES

-IN CONVERSATION WITH FESTIVALS ADELAIDE
+IN CONVERSATION WITH GALLAGHER

 INFORMATION & SUPPORT

 The State Government has announced a second round of small business grants.
 Up to $10,000 will be available for small businesses that employ staff and are receiving JobKeeper from 28 September 2020.

 The second round has been extended to sole traders that operate from a commercial premise.
 Up to $3,000 is available for small businesses that do not employ staff and are receiving JobKeeper from 28 September 2020.